NVIDIA/MinkowskiEngine/_sources/overview.md.txt

 page](http://stanfordvl.github.io/MinkowskiEngine/) for more detail.

-For issues not listed on the API and feature requests, feel free to submit create an issue on the [github issue page](https://github.com/StanfordVL/MinkowskiEngine/issues).
+For issues not listed on the API and feature requests, feel free to submit an issue on the [github issue page](https://github.com/StanfordVL/MinkowskiEngine/issues).